 The first step is saliva testing to determine what your cortisol levels look like.
 Some doctors may offer blood testing for cortisol, but they’re not nearly as accurate and only offer one snapshot of what your cortisol levels are doing during the day.
 The saliva test requires 4 samples so you get an idea of your cortisol rhythm.
 They should be highest in the AM to wake you up and get you through the day, lowest at night so you drift off to sleep.
 If cortisol is too low, say, in the morning, you’ll be tired.
 If it’s too high at night, you can’t sleep.
 Your body is in sync with the natural rhythm of light and dark, and the closer you can re-establish that circadian rhythm, the quicker you’ll heal.
 The saliva testing measures your cortisol rhythm, then you’ll have the information you need to repair.
 High cortisol is treated much differently than low cortisol, so it’s important to test and see what your rhythm looks like.

 The second step is to combine a healing protocol with a nutrient dense diet.
 Make vegetables of all types the base of every meal.
-High quality, organic and fatty acid rich protein such as wild fish, grass fed beef, lamb, and eggs at every meal in amounts appropriate for you.
+High quality, organic, and fatty acid rich protein such as wild fish, grass fed beef, lamb, and eggs at every meal in amounts appropriate for you.
 Tons of mineral-rich veggies and sea veggies, because the adrenals require minerals to function.
-Lots of sea salt (which is probably welcome, because you might be craving salt!); good fats like coconut oil, butter, olive oil; superfoods like bone broth, organ meats, raw kraut/probiotic foods, and organ meats.
+Lots of sea salt (which is probably welcome, because you might be craving salt!); good fats like coconut oil, butter, olive oil; superfoods like bone broth, organ meats, raw kraut/probiotic foods, anti-inflammatory foods.
+B vitamins and amino acids are critical to nourish the mitochondria.

 Some of the supplements needed to heal adrenal fatigue are